-During the 2018-2019 school year, we will have a cohort in its second year.
-We will also be recruiting for a new cohort in the fall of 2019.
 The ever-changing demands on our public schools require administrative leaders who can successfully manage the vital business functions for success and sustainability.
 The Pace University School District Business Leader online program prepares flexible, visionary and reflective school business leaders with the skills necessary to create and sustain financial and operational functions within a school district to help ensure the quality of learning for all students.
 Instruction is online and participants will work with a cohort of peers within a professional network.

 This 36-credit program will lead to a master's degree in Educational leadership, specializing in School District Business Leadership.
 This program consists of a five-semester program (two academic years and a summer) and includes a 600-hour internship (six credits of the program).
-Candidates will be required to successfully complete the required New York State Certification Examination for School District Business Leader to earn State certification and complete the program.
+Candidates will be required to successfully complete the required New York State Certification Examination for School District Business Leader to earn State certification.